8-track cartridge: Development

 Blank cartridges could be used to make recordings at home.

-Inventor George Eash came up a design in 1953, called the Fidelipac cartridge, or the NAB cartridge, which would later be used in not only the Muntz Stereo-Pak, but also in various monaural background music systems from the late 1960s to the early 1990s.
+Inventor George Eash came up with a design in 1953, called the Fidelipac cartridge, or the NAB cartridge, which would later be used not only in the Muntz Stereo-Pak but also in various monaural background music systems from the late 1960s to the early 1990s.

-His inspiration came from one of the first products that used the endless tape cartridge technology, which was the Audio Vendor from a year earlier, an invention of Bernard Cousino.
-The tape is passed through an inner ring of loose tape reel, where the recording is stored, and looped back through the outer ring of the reel.
-Initially, this mechanism was to be implemented in a reel-to-reel audio tape recorder.
+His inspiration came from one of the first products that used the endless tape cartridge technology—the Audio Vendor, invented a year earlier by Bernard Cousino.
+The tape passed through an inner ring of loose tape reel, where the recording is stored, and looped back through the outer ring of the reel.
+Initially, this mechanism was intended to be implemented in a reel-to-reel audio tape recorder.

 Later, Cousino developed a plastic case that could be mounted on some existing tape recorders.
-This cartridge was marketed by John Herbert Orr as Orrtronic Tapette.
+This cartridge was marketed by John Herbert Orr as the Orrtronic Tapette.
 In this generation, the tape was wound with the magnetic coating facing the inside of the reel.
 Later cartridge types had the magnetic layer facing the outside of the reel, so it had to be played by a specially designed recorder.
 Once traction of the tape by capstan was added, users had the convenience of just pushing the cartridge into the recorder without having to thread the tape.
-These cassettes needed no internal space for the tape head slider because they accessed the tape from outside the cartridge.
+These cassettes required no internal space for the tape head slider because they accessed the tape from outside the cartridge.